CorFrederickx/EULawScraper/README.md

 Based on your input the run file will further execute, performing the search and scraping the documents.

-## Nice to know

-- The website of the European Environment Agency loads dynamically.
-For that reason, the scraper makes use of [Selenium Webdriver](https://www.selenium.dev/documentation/webdriver/).
-This means that the code will automatically open a Chrome window to navigate to the right spot to scrape

-- The scraper for the website of the Think Thank of the European Parliament, makes use of a pdf file that is automatically generated on the website after every search.
-It can be found in the upper right corner of the search results page and contains a handy overview of everything

 ## Good to Know

 - The European Environment Agency's website loads content dynamically.
 To handle this, the scraper uses [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/).
 When the scraper runs, it will automatically launch a Chrome browser instance to navigate and extract the necessary data.